Steady Contiguous Vortex-Patch Dipole Solutions of the 2D Incompressible Euler Equation: Introduction

 However, to the best of our knowledge, there has not been found theoretically a nontrivial (non-radial) example of compactly supported steady vortex-patch solution whose two or more patches with different (constant) values of vorticity touch each other.
 On the other hand, the existence of a traveling vortex-patch dipole with touching patches was suggested by an early numerical work of Sadovskii \cite{sadovskii1971vortex}.
+Essentially the same problem was also considered earlier by Gol'dshtik \cite{goldshtik1962mathematical} and Childress \cite{childress1966solutions}.
 Ever since Sadovskii's finding, there have been plenty of numerical studies \cite{pierrehumbert1980family,saffman1980equilibrium,saffman1982touching,wu1984steady,moore1988calculation,chernyshenko1993density,freilich2017sadovskii,childress2018eroding} that attempted to investigate boundary regularity, uniqueness, and other properties of this special vortex-patch solution, yet its existence has not been rigorously proved.
 Besides, Sadovskii's scenario was also observed in \cite{shariff2008contour,childress2016eroding,childress2018eroding} as an accurate approximation of the large-time asymptotic profile in the head-on collision of two anti-symmetric vortex rings.

 In the present work, we address the long standing open problem regarding Sadovskii's scenario by proving the existence of traveling wave solutions of \eqref{eqt:2D_Euler} that take the form of a contiguous vortex-patch dipole, where the two patches with opposite signs of vorticity share a common boundary.